Security Rules (RLS)

 Section titled “Overview”Security rules let you define Row Level Security (RLS) policies for your PostgreSQL tables directly in your collection definitions.
 When the Drizzle schema is generated, Rebase creates the corresponding CREATE POLICY statements.

-const postsCollection: EntityCollection = { slug: "posts", dbPath: "posts", properties: { /* ... */ }, securityRules: [ { operation: "select", access: "public" }, { operations: ["insert", "update", "delete"], ownerField: "author_id" } ]};How It Works
+const postsCollection: EntityCollection = { slug: "posts", table: "posts", properties: { /* ... */ }, securityRules: [ { operation: "select", access: "public" }, { operations: ["insert", "update", "delete"], ownerField: "author_id" } ]};How It Works

 Section titled “How It Works”- You define